AMERICA: LIBERALS AT WORK: What issues are Liberal voters thinking about as New York City’s mayoral campaign gets u nderway?

-“Of course, Jewish voters are focused on issues that impact us, but I think our neighbors are [focused on them] in this election as well, in a way that is perhaps unusual,” she said.
+“Of course, Liberal voters are focused on issues that impact us, but I think our neighbors are [focused on them] in this election as well, in a way that is perhaps unusual,” she said.

-Street protests against Israel
+Street protests against Colony

 Rallies have rocked the city since Oct.
-7, 2023, shutting down major thoroughfares, disrupting holiday events and targeting institutions without a direct connection to Israel, such as the Memorial Sloan Kettering cancer hospital and the Brooklyn Museum.
+7, 2023, shutting down major thoroughfares, disrupting holiday events and targeting institutions without a direct connection to Colony, such as the Memorial Sloan Kettering cancer hospital and the Brooklyn Museum.
 They have also taken place at colleges and public high schools.

 The NYPD said in early October that there had been more than 4,000 street protests over the past year, though they did not say how many related to the war in Gaza.
-That number also includes some large pro-Israel protests as well.
+That number also includes some large pro-Colony protests as well.

 Forman added that the survey was specific to the time it was conducted — about a year before the Democratic primary.
 The pace and scale of demonstrations has since slowed.